Rubinjo/Home_RaspberryPi/README.md

 ```

 ## Set up the proxy and SSL certificates

 Navigate back to the Nginx Proxy Manager Web UI and set up a SSL certificate for your domain using web UI on the `SSL Certificates` tab.
 This will only be possible once the domain has **propagated**.

-From the `Hosts` tab, set up a new proxy host for your domain and point it to the hostname `nextcloud-app` on port `80`.
+From the `Hosts` tab, set up a new proxy host for your domain and point it to the hostname `nextcloud-app` on port `80` (external port is 82, but the internal one which is used is still 80).
 Note as the docker compose was set up using the external network the containers can resolve themselves using their names.
 On the `SSL` tab, select the certificate created earlier and then select the `Force SSL`, `HTTP/2 Support` and `HSTS Enabled` options.

 ## Configure Nextcloud

 You should now be able to navigate to your domain and the login screen should pop up!
 You should also now see a secure connection using a lets encrypt certificate.
 Create the admin user and untick the Install recommended apps, for performance reasons using the pi, install only what you need using the nextcloud web gui later.
 After a short while, and possibly a couple of page refreshes, you should be able to log in and upload/download files from the nextcloud web gui.

 ### Extra configurations steps

 Log into the console for the nextcloud container, if you installed portainer this can be done through the portainer web ui by navigating to the container and clicking the console icon.
 Otherwise use `docker exec -it nextcloud_nextcloud-app_1 /bin/bash`.

 - use `apt update && apt upgrade` to get the newest packages.
 - use `apt install nano` to install nano.

 To remove the php-imagick warning you can install libmagickcore-dev:

 - use `apt install libmagickcore-dev`

 To set the default phone region and to allow access from nextcloud sync apps, use nano to add the following details to the `config.php` file found in `/var/www/html/config`.